flamit/rPPG_CNN/README.md

 1. "resnet" for a resnet of depth 50.
 2. "skn" for selective kernel networks of depth 50.
 3. "attn" for a resnet50 with each 3x3 convolution replaced by an attention augmented convolution block.
+4. "diag" for a resnet50 with channel attention + attentionRNN.

 # Training
 To train the CNN, there are 3 steps: